Have you ever had a bad day and decided to throw in the towel?

 If your day is off to a bad start, be determined to still get as much from that day as you can.
 This is a valuable skill for anyone to master.
 Clear your head, relax, and make a plan for the rest of your day.
 You got this!

-Oh..I’d love to have you join our private Facebook Community, Anxiety Loves Company where you’ll learn inspirational tips to manage your anxiety.
+Oh..I’d love to have you join our private Facebook Community, What the Fit Coaching Academy where you’ll learn inspirational tips to manage your anxiety.
 I’d love to have you!

 Loretta Holmes is the owner of Bella Coaching Services and is on a mission to help families manage their anxiety and create happiness.
 She does this while imperfectly parenting two goofy golden doodles, and occasionally hanging out on Facebook.
-Download her free Cheat Sheet: Top 10 Anxiety Busters To Boost Your Self Confidence and reduce your anxiety today.
+Download her free Cheat Sheet: Top 10 Anxiety Busters For Busy Moms and reduce your anxiety today.